GrapefruitDoggo/NES-Rhythm-Game/README.md

 # NES-Minesweeper

 A simple minesweeper game, coded in 6502 for the Nintendo Entertainment System, and assembled using the ca65 assembler.
+Big thanks to BattleLineGames for their [NES Starter Kit](https://github.com/battlelinegames/nes-starter-kit), which I used as a template for this project!

 ## Description
 If you know minesweeper, you know this game!